The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Description of the algorithm and examples

 \subsection{Setting of the stochastic APP algorithm}

-We aim at solving Problem~\eqref{eq:master_pb} that we call the \emph{master problem}.
-The original idea of the APP, first introduced in~\cite{cohen_optimization_1978} and extended to the stochastic case in~\cite{culioli_decomposition/coordination_1990}, is to solve a sequence of auxiliary problems whose solutions converge to the optimal solution of the master problem.

-Assume that $\jc$ is subdifferentiable.
+The original idea of the APP, first introduced in~\cite{cohen_optimization_1978} and extended to the stochastic case in~\cite{culioli_decomposition/coordination_1990}, is to solve a sequence of auxiliary problems whose solutions converge to the optimal solution of Problem~\eqref{eq:master_pb}.
+Assume that $\jc$ is subdifferentiable {with respect to $u$}.
 At iteration $k$ of the algorithm, a realization $w_{k+1}$ of a random variable $\va{W}_{k+1}$ is drawn.
 The random variables $\va{W}_{1}, \ldots, \va{W}_{k+1}$ are independent and identically distributed as $\va{W}$.
 Then, the following auxiliary problem is solved:

 where $g_{k} \in \partial_{u} \jc(u_{k}, w_{k+1})$ and we allow for an additive error $r_{k}$ on the gradient.
 The term $r_{k}$ represents a numerical error or a bias due to an approximation of the gradient e.g. with a finite difference scheme.
 The auxiliary problem is characterized by the choice of the auxiliary function $K$.
 In the introduction, we have given particular choices for $K$ that lead to well-known algorithms.
 Depending on the context, the function $K$ allows for an adaptation of the algorithm to the geometric structure of the data or it can provide decomposition properties to the algorithm, see Example~\ref{ex:decomp_prop}.
 The stochastic APP algorithm is given in Algorithm~\ref{alg:sto_ppa}.